The Moving Forward program connects women in the Revelstoke community.

 Our music program provides an enjoyable space for women to sing and learn to play various instruments.
 The women who choose to play an instrument learn basic music theory that helps them play songs on their own.

-About the Coordinator – Adria Tillen
+Coordinator - Adria

 Mentoring and Support 24/7